-The SLAS Student Poster Award recognizes innovative research by students, graduate students, post-doctoral associates and junior faculty (less than four years in first academic appointment) who are chosen to present a poster during SLAS2021.
+The SLAS Student Poster Award recognizes innovative research by students, graduate students, post-doctoral associates and junior faculty (less than four years in first academic appointment) who are chosen to present a poster during SLAS2021 Digital.

-Posters chosen to be judged in the SLAS Student Poster Award competition will present their poster within the Poster Lightning Talk on Wednesday, January 27.
-After judging is complete, the top three winners will be announced and each winner will receive $500.
+Posters chosen to be judged in the SLAS Student Poster Award competition will present their poster to the judges on Monday, January 25.

-Many candidates for the award are chosen to present at the SLAS Annual Conference and Exhibition as part of the SLAS Tony B. Academic Travel Award Program.
+Many candidates for the award are chosen to present during SLAS2021 Digital as part of the SLAS Tony B. Academic Travel Award Program.
 The selection of the recipients of the Tony B. Academic Travel Award is based on several factors and is overseen by the SLAS Awards and Grants Committee.
 Candidates need not be Tony B. Award recipients to participate in the SLAS Student Poster Award Program.

 The Judging Panel is comprised of individuals selected by the SLAS Student Poster Award Judging Panel Chair and formally approved by the SLAS Awards and Grants Committee.
 These judges represent the various technologies and applications within the SLAS conference curriculum.

 Judges may not have or have had any formal association with the candidate poster assigned to them for review.
 Judges must recuse themselves from evaluating any candidate wherein there exists a relationship such as family, business, financial or other, e.g. academic, student/professional association.
 Judges must sign a conflict of interest certification form ensuring no improper relationships exist.
 It is expected that any potential conflicts are declared by the judges.
 The Student Poster Award Judging Panel Chair makes the final decision on any questionable issues.